Akashris/ToDo-App/README.md

 # ToDo-App
-An app to add the to-do lists to keep track of the day to day tasks Created using HTML Css Javascript.
+An app to add the to-do lists to keep track of the day to day tasks created using HTML Css Javascript.